cerebellamap/Gene2Cere/README.md

 5.Install the Python and R dependency packages necessary to run the scripts.

 Note: All Python dependency packages are listed in the key resources table.
 We have also provided a YML file named ‘‘Gene2Cere-env.yml’’ in the repository with the minimum environment to run the scripts.

+## Step2:Input preparation
+Select the path of your input file and obtain the gene expression matrix and the sample information matrix with IDPs would be generated in the example output file '/home/user/Gene2Cere/Output/' which could be changed directly by providing output_dir=yourpath or changed in the Gene2Cere.py
+Note: For the input, either common neuroimaging scan formats (NIfTI - .nii, .nii.gz) can be used.
+It represents the voxel-wise IDPs of the human cerebellum.
+The example input was provided in the “Gene2Cere/Data/Input_example/.”
+The example path is provided as a relative path (e.g., ‘‘Input_example/Input_example.nii’, and the default father file is data_dir, which could be changed directly by providing data_dir=yourpath or changed in the Gene2Cere.py).

+    import sys

+    sys.path.append('/home/user/Gene2Cere/Toolbox/')

+    import Gene2Cere.Gene2Cere as G2C

+    G2C.Step01_Input(input_file_name='Input_example/Input_example.nii')

+## Step3:PLSR prediction the imaging features using gene expression

+1.Evaluation of the optimal PLSR component and visualization
+Note: The num_repeat is the repeat time during the evaluation.

+     all_best_comps, all_r = G2C.Step02_Comp_eval_run(num_repeat)

+     G2C.Step02_Comp_eval_visualization(all_best_comps, all_r)